-Peters appears in dozens of TV, radio and online media outlets each year discussing and debating the intersection of Catholicism and politics, as well as pro-life and pro-family activism, in addition to writing and speaking about the future of social media and youth activism.
+Peters has appeared in dozens of TV, radio and online media outlets over the years discussing and debating the intersection of Catholicism and politics, as well as pro-life and pro-family activism, in addition to writing and speaking about the future of social media and youth activism.

 His father, Canon Lawyer Ed Peters, blogs here.

 Thousands of pro-life Catholics are understandably outraged at the media blackout surrounding the trial of Kermit Gosnell, the perpetrator of the Philadelphia abortion clinic horrors.
 This photo is...
 More

 If BuzzFeed is any guide to where our culture is at, we're in bad shape.
 The website shamelessly seeks out as many clicks as possible by posting funny memes, cat pictures (lots of cat pictures) and...
 More

 It's amusing to see the mainstream media react to the shocking news that the new pope is ... catholic.
 Of course, I had that one figured out right away.
 In fact, I knew even before the announceme...
 More

 What a "modern" moment -- the moment when well-known atheist Penn Jillette explains to self-described Catholic Piers Morgan what it means to be Catholic (at least, Penn gives Piers a better formulatio...
 More